turbits/turbits/README.md

 # Sup 🤘 🦆

 Nice to meet you!&nbsp;👋 &nbsp; I am a systems administrator in my day job.
 For fun, I toy around with a myriad of shit.
 My brain chemicals prevent me from being interested in one thing for more than a day or two at a time, but I do sort of a loop around all of the things that interest me - so you may see an odd variety of stuff here.

-Some of the stuff that interests me is:
+Some of that includes:
 - .NET
 - Webdev / Typescript
 - Game dev / Godot / (previously Unity, but [fuck Unity](https://www.youtube.com/watch?v=LlPOn0nAOeo&list=PLS9MbmO_ssyAyVCJrsdDfqvR8yLSpkf2T))